 Audio recording mode is the first option listed.

-Make sure nothing is blocking your phone’s microphone.
-Make sure your hand or phone case isn’t blocking any of the mics, particularly the mic at the bottom of your phone.
-Propping your phone up vertically will block the bottom mic.
+Make sure nothing is blocking your phone’s microphones.
+Make sure your hand or phone case aren't blocking any of the mics, particularly the mic at the bottom of your phone.
+(Propping your phone up vertically will block the bottom mic.)

-Test your levels by speaking or singing into your mic and see the levels rising and falling.
+Test your levels by speaking or singing into your mic and see the levels rise and fall.

 Do you see the level indicator in the top-left corner?